Dr. Vic Weatherall

 To help prevent CTS

-- Adopt a correct sitting posture and ensure correct work station arrangement (see Microsoft’s Healthy Computer Guide).
+- Adopt a correct sitting posture and ensure correct work station arrangement (see Microsoft’s Setting Up Your Desktop).

 - Avoid prolonged or repetitive wrist and finger flexion or extension.